Pete Rozelle: 1970s

-In 1970, Rozelle proposed his concept, Monday Night Football, to Roone Arledge, then the head of the ABC television network.
+In 1970, Rozelle proposed his week-night prime time television concept, Monday Night Football, to Roone Arledge, then the president of ABC Sports.
 After selling his idea to ABC, Monday Night Football premiered in September 1970 with the Cleveland Browns against the New York Jets; the Browns won the game, 31–21.
 The program is still broadcast today.
 Monday Night Football aired on ABC for 36 seasons (1970–2005).
 Except for the 1998 season in which games aired at 8:20 p.m.
 Eastern Time, games aired at 9:00 p.m.
 Eastern Time.
 The first broadcast announcing team was Don Meredith, Howard Cosell, and Keith Jackson.
 In 2006, Monday Night Football was moved to ABC's sister network ESPN.
 The NFL expanded by two more teams in 1976, with the addition of the Tampa Bay Buccaneers and Seattle Seahawks; this brought the league to 28 teams, which would stand as such for the rest of Rozelle's tenure as commissioner.

+He enacted in 1963 and was the namesake of the Rozelle rule which required a team signing a free agent to compensate that player's former ballclub with other players and/or draft selections and that he was the lone arbiter in determining the compensation package.
+Exercised only four times, the rule was declared a violation of antitrust laws by Judge Earl R. Larson in Mackey v.
+National Football League on December 30, 1975.
+The plaintiffs had successfully contended that the rule deterred teams from signing free agents out of fear of not knowing the compensation that would have to be surrendered.